 Venture Fund - This fund was established with an initial capital balance of £4m.
-The fund makes monies available for Council projects that have the ability to generate expenditure savings or increased income.
+The fund makes monies available for Council projects that could generate expenditure savings or increased income.
 Advances from the fund are required to be repaid over an appropriate life of the project in relation to the life of the asset